 No avoiding talk about gambling

-Brennaman spoke about the irony of how professional sports leagues today, including Major League Baseball, are partners with sportsbooks while Rose remains banned from baseball.
+Brennaman spoke about the irony of how professional sports leagues today, including Major League Baseball, are partners with mobile sportsbooks while Rose remains banned from baseball.

 “Don’t you find it amazing that we’re roasting him in a casino?”
 Brennaman also noted.
 “Let me tell you what’s that like.
 That’s like roasting Jerry Springer in a brothel.”